Comparison inequalities and fastest-mixing Markov chains: Fastest-mixing monotone birth-and-death chains. Fastest-mixing monotone birth-and-death chains

-\begl Let~$K$ and~$L$ be two ergodic monotone birth-and-death chains on $\Xc = \{0, \dots, n\}$, both started at~$0$, with possibly different stationary distributions.
-Suppose that $K(i + 1, i) + K(i, i + 1) = 1 = L(i + 1, i) + L(i, i + 1)$.
-Consider the notation of~\eqref{dual} and suppose also that $p^*_i$ arising from~$Y$ is at least $p^*_i$ arising from~$Z$ for all $i = 0, \dots, n$.
-Then~$Y$ mixes faster in separation\footnote{Recall our terminological convention stated in the paragraph preceding \refC{C:TVsepL2}.} than does~$Z$. \enl

-\begin{proof} Let~$Y^*$ and~$Z^*$ be the corresponding SSDs, as in \refP{P:dual}.
-An obvious coupling gives $Y^*_t \geq Z^*_t$ for every~$t$, and the lemma follows.
-It is worth pointing out that while the dual chains may not be monotone, this causes no problem with the coupling because $Y^*_t$ and $Z^*_t$ must have the same parity for every~$t$; that's because the holding probabilities for both dual chains all vanish. \end{proof}
+\end{example} \begin{lemma} Let $K$ and $L$ be two ergodic monotone birth-and-death chains on $\Xc = \{0,\ldots, n\}$, both started at $0$, with possibly different stationary distributions.
+Suppose that $K(i + 1, i) + K(i, i + 1) = 1 = L(i + 1, i) + L(i,\allowbreak i + 1)$.
+Consider the notation of (\ref{dual}) and suppose also that $p^*_i$ arising from $Y$ is at least $p^*_i$ arising from $Z$ for all $i = 0,\ldots, n$.
+Then $Y$ mixes faster in separation\footnote{Recall our terminological convention stated in the paragraph preceding Corollary~\ref{CTVsepL2}.} than does~$Z$. \end{lemma} \begin{pf} Let $Y^*$ and $Z^*$ be the corresponding SSDs, as in Proposition~\ref{Pdual}.
+An obvious coupling gives $Y^*_t \geq Z^*_t$ for every $t$, and the lemma follows.
+It is worth pointing out that while the dual chains may not be monotone, this causes no problem with the coupling because $Y^*_t$ and $Z^*_t$ must have the same parity for every $t$; that's because the holding probabilities for both dual chains all vanish. \end{pf}

-Next, given a FMMC for log-concave $\pi$, we show that it mixes faster in separation than does a certain biased random walk.

-\begt Consider the fastest-mixing monotone birth-and-death chain~$X$ with log-concave stationary pmf~$\pi$, kernel~\eqref{fastpi}, and initial state~$0$.
+Next, given a FMMC for log-concave $\pi$, we show that it mixes faster in separation than does a certain biased random walk. \begin{theorem} Consider the fastest-mixing monotone birth-and-death chain $X$ with log-concave stationary p.m.f. $\pi$, kernel (\ref{fastpi}), and initial state~$0$.
 Define